 Our Programmes

-We run a range of free group-based peer programmes focused on mental health for all healthcare workers.
+We run a range of free group-based programmes focused on mental health for all healthcare workers.
 These vary from, drop-in sessions and creative classes, to webinars where a health professional shares their mental health experience.

 How you can support us